 In conclusion, this first week, you’ll get used to drinking a morning smoothie.
 If you’re wondering what’s best to eat for lunch and dinner - try focusing more on veggies and protein, for example, a salad with fish or a chicken stir-fry with cauliflower rice.

 Now that you’re used to having a smoothie for breakfast, you’re going to start having one for dinner as well.

-For the weekend, continue drinking smoothies in the morning, but lunch and dinner is up to you - if you have a family dinner or lunch at a restaurant, just enjoy it.
-You deserve it, after having saved so many calories and consumed so much healthy nutrients this week!
+For the weekend, continue drinking smoothies in the morning, but lunch and dinner are up to you - if you have a family dinner or lunch at a restaurant, just enjoy it.
+You deserve it, after having saved so many calories and consumed so many healthy nutrients this week!

 By week 3, you are a blender-pro.
 For this week only, you’ll drink an extra number of smoothies to speed the weight loss effect, then next week return to 2 smoothies a day for the entire week (except weekends).

 Pick 3 days of the week that would be the most convenient for you to replace lunch with a smoothie.
 So, for example, your week might look like this: